 SOLIRIS is a medicine that affects the immune system.
-SOLIRIS can lower the ability of your immune system to fight infections.
-SOLIRIS increases your chance of getting serious and life-threatening meningococcal infections.
+SOLIRIS can lower the ability of the immune system to fight infections.
+SOLIRIS increases the chance of getting serious and life-threatening meningococcal infections.
 Meningococcal infections may quickly become life-threatening and cause death if not recognized and treated early.

-You must receive meningococcal vaccines at least 2 weeks before your first dose of SOLIRIS if you have not already had this vaccine.
-If your doctor decided that urgent treatment with SOLIRIS is needed, you should receive meningococcal vaccination as soon as possible.
-If you have not been vaccinated and SOLIRIS therapy must be initiated immediately, you should also receive 2 weeks of antibiotics with your vaccinations.
-If you had a meningococcal vaccine in the past, you might need additional vaccination before starting SOLIRIS.
-Call your doctor or get emergency medical care right away if you get any of these signs and symptoms of a meningococcal infection: headache with nausea or vomiting, headache and fever, headache with a stiff neck or stiff back, fever, fever and a rash, confusion, muscle aches with flu-like symptoms, and eyes sensitive to light.
+Meningococcal vaccines must be received at least 2 weeks before the first dose of SOLIRIS if one has not already had this vaccine.
+If one's doctor decided that urgent treatment with SOLIRIS is needed, meningococcal vaccination should be administered as soon as possible.
+If one has not been vaccinated and SOLIRIS therapy must be initiated immediately, 2 weeks of antibiotics should also be administered with the vaccinations.
+If one had a meningococcal vaccine in the past, additional vaccination might be needed before starting SOLIRIS.
+Call one's doctor or get emergency medical care right away if any of these signs and symptoms of a meningococcal infection occur: headache with nausea or vomiting, headache and fever, headache with a stiff neck or stiff back, fever, fever and a rash, confusion, muscle aches with flu-like symptoms, and eyes sensitive to light.